-There is an encryption function for a purpose of being against threats of leakage of the image data stored in the HDD.
+There is an encryption function for a purpose of being against attacks of leakage of the image data stored in the HDD.

-The encryption function is the function that encrypts and stores the image data when operating the basic functions such as the copy function, the network scan function, the print function and the document management box function, and when storing the image data in the HDD.
+When operating the basic functions such as the copy function, the network scan function, the print function and the document management box function, MFP stores image data in the HDD.
+The encryption function is a function that encrypts and stores the image data when image data is stored in the HDD.
 The encryption function also reads out the image data by decrypting the encrypted image data when performing the above-mentioned basic functions, and when reading out the image data stored in the HDD